Yahya bey Dukagjini: Poetry

 Dukagjini's main work is a vast diwan of poems and collection of five mesnevî poems.
 They lack the influence of Persian traditions, being put together in a Khamsa ("five poems").
 The khamsa is credited as the most important section in Yahya's work.
 His most noteworthy poems are Shâh u gedâ (The King and the Beggar), which Gibb claims was his favorite, and which he says was written in one week, and Yusuf ve Züleyha (Yusuf and Züleyha), regarding the pure love and romance of two youths.

 Whilst the first two poems of the khamse are mostly lyrical, the last three are derived from aphorisms on morality and the laws of life.
 Kitab-ı Usul is separated into 10 "stations" (maqām-s),: each attempting to instil moral qualities in reader, illustrated with anecdotes which demonstrate the pros of following certain moral paths.
 These anecdotes are descriptive, historic and fictitious, and are derived from an array of media.
-The following couplets are used as a refrain at the end of introductory cantos in most of the "stations", and elsewhere throughout the work:Gül-i Şadberk (Rose of a Thousand Petals) is a poem about the Prophet Muhammed's miracles, likely written when Yahya was of an old age, consisting of a pure religious tone.
+The following couplets are used as a refrain at the end of introductory cantos in most of the "stations", and elsewhere throughout the work:

+Gül-i Şadberk (Rose of a Thousand Petals) is a poem about the Prophet Muhammed's miracles, likely written when Yahya was of an old age, consisting of a pure religious tone.
 Gülşen-i Envar is divided into 40 short delimitations called "discourses".

-His first two poems were published in diwan collections in Istanbul between 1867–1868.
+His first two poems were published in diwan collections in Istanbul between 1867 and 1868.

-Yahya's took insipration from Sufi poet Mevlevî (also known as Rumi, Mevlânâ, or Jalāl ad-Dīn, founder of Mevlevi Order).
+Yahya's took inspiration from Sufi poet Mevlevî (also known as Rumi, Mevlânâ, or Jalāl ad-Dīn, founder of Mevlevi Order).
 Mevlevi is cited in some of Yahya's works.

 Yahya also wrote "Şehrengiz" (City Book), where he describes the cities of Edirne and Istanbul.